-If someone asked you "where do you get rabies from?" a lot of people might say dogs or cats.
+If someone asked you "where do you get rabies from?"
+Lots of people might say dogs or cats.
 Some people might say you can get rabies from raccoons or skunks.
-Others might even say you can get rabies from squirrels or mice.
-Well, that is all true.
-In fact any mammal can get rabies, but it doesn't mean they will.
+Some people might even say you can get rabies from squirrels or mice.
+Well, that is all true, in fact any mammal can get rabies, but it doesn't mean they will.
 So how do you tell if an animal has rabies?
-That's the hard question.
-Rabies is a virus which is hidden in the saliva of infected animals so you can't actually see it.
-It is also hard to know exactly how an animal will act when they do get rabies; they don't always look mean or scary!
+That's the hard question, because rabies is a virus which is hidden in the saliva of infected animals, so you can't actually see it.
+Also it is hard to know exactly how an animal will act when they do get rabies; they don't have to look mean or scary.